-The Aaron line won these early confrontations, but King David, cannily manipulating the priestly rivalries, would replace them with Zadokites (§47).
+The Aaronites won these early confrontations, though King David, cannily manipulating the priestly rivalries of his time, replaced one with a Zadokite.
+The losers became Temple assistants (Levites) or singers (the Sons of Korah).

 1Wenham (1979) 154 "not commanded;" Gerstenberger (1993) 115 "without authorization?"
 Milgrom (2004) 93, "unauthorized;" Sklar (2013) 155 "had not commanded."
 None of this captures the specific offense of Nadab and Abihu.